supaFool/TarotBuddy/README.md

 #### To Install
 >* [Download Zip File](https://github.com/supaFool/TarotHelper/archive/master.zip)
 >* Navigate to -- TarotBuddy\out\artifacts\TarotBuddy_DEV
->* Place the .jar file anywhere you like and run the Application
+>* Place the .jar file anywhere you like and run it